Breton nationalism and World War II: Actions by the Resistance

-On the other hand, the standpoint of the Breton nationalists consider that the representation of the Breton nationalism during World War II in the media is a pretext to discredit the current aspirations of the autonomist movement, such as the recognition of linguistic rights.

 Involvement in the Resistance

 Several leading Breton activists – regionalists, federalists and separatists – joined the Resistance against the occupation.
 They had various motivations:

 Sao Breiz

 As early as 1940 some joined Sao Breiz, the Breton wing of the Free French.
 This included several members of the Union Régionaliste Bretonne (Breton Regionalist Union) and the Ar brezoneg er skol association, founded before the war by Yann Fouéré.
 M. de Cadenet, a member of the latter group, and some of his associates wrote a draft statute, presented to General Charles de Gaulle which would have given Brittany a number of political freedoms after the return of peace.
 According to Yann Fouéré, this plan was close in spirit to the one that the Breton Consultative Committee wanted to submit in 1943 to Marshal Pétain.
 Neither of these two plans resulted in anything.

 Joining underground organisations

 Activists like Francis Gourvil, Youenn Souffes-Després and Jean Le Maho had before the war been members of minority separatist or federalist movements such as the Parti Autonomiste Breton (PAB) or the Ligue fédéraliste de Bretagne.
 These organisations were always clearly anti-fascist and critical of the extreme right.
 This led their members directly into the underground Resistance.
 Others joined the Resistance as individuals and after the war restarted their involvement in Breton nationalism.
-The action of a few members of Bezen Perrot has often concealed a very different reality, for example the members of Bagadou Stourm who founded the Forces Bretonnes de l'Intérieur (Breton Forces of the Interior, a Breton wing of de Gaulle's French Forces of the Interior), and were deported to Buchenwald.
+Members of the Bagadou Stourm founded the Forces Bretonnes de l'Intérieur (Breton Forces of the Interior, a Breton wing of de Gaulle's French Forces of the Interior), and were deported to Buchenwald.